I want to expand on those a bit and give some newborn cluster feeding tips for survival.

 Tips for survival

-Remember it is not your milk!
+Remember it is most likely not your milk!
 Many women wonder if their baby is getting enough milk due to the fussiness and seemingly endless need to nurse.

 All this nursing will automatically increase your supply as it is needed.
-Do not be tempted to supplement because this may cause your supply to go down.
+Although supplementing can be tempting it can cause your milk supply to go down since breastfeeding is all about supply and demand.

 The best thing you can do is hang in there.
 This is temporary, and your baby is getting what he/she needs from you.